dmytro-anokhin/url-image/README.md

 `URLImage` is a SwiftUI view that displays an image downloaded from provided URL.

-Creating `URLImage` view is described in my post [URL Image view in SwiftUI](https://medium.com/@dmytro.anokhin/url-image-view-in-swiftui-f08f85d942d8)
+Creating `URLImage` view is described in my blog post [URL Image view in SwiftUI](https://medium.com/@dmytro.anokhin/url-image-view-in-swiftui-f08f85d942d8).

-There's also a demo app [URLImageApp](https://github.com/dmytro-anokhin/url-image-app)
+There's also a demo app [URLImageApp](https://github.com/dmytro-anokhin/url-image-app).

 ## Usage